KDE/peruse/PLAN.md

 * Rating (stored in baloo)
 * Tags (stored in baloo)
 * Viewport-based comic book view support (where metadata defines a viewport to show, rather than a full page, research required on formats and methods)
+* Table of Contents for formats supporting this
+* Folder based books (for comics stored as a folder of images)